uviclibraries/nvivo/activities-windows.md

     <img src="images\windows instructions\highlight-code-2.gif" alt="highlighting" style="width:720px;">
     </div>

-    - **Coding Density:** To get a visual sense of the coding density of your nodes and spot patterns in the distribution of topics, turn on coding stripes.
+    - **Coding Density:** Coding density is a visual indicator that shows how much of a section of text has been coded.
+To get a visual sense of the coding density of your codes and spot patterns in the distribution of topics, turn on coding stripes.
 Make sure the "SouthChinaMorningPost_2019-07-18.pdf" file is visible in the detail pane.
 In the top ribbon, select the **Document** tab as before, click the **Coding Stripes** icon and, in the drop-down menu, select **All**

     <button onclick="toggle('gif6')"> Show / Hide Animation </button>
     <div id="gif6">
     <img src="images\windows instructions\coding-density-2.gif" alt="coding density" style="width:720px;">
     </div>

-    - **Key Themes:** Continue coding the rest of this document by creating nodes and applying them to the sentences they are contained in.
+    - **Key Themes:** Continue coding the rest of this document by creating codes and applying them to the sentences they are contained in.
 Identify themes related to:
         - i.
 Impacts
         - ii.
 Barriers
         - iii.
 Solutions
     - Aim to identify at least 3 to 5 themes in each response.
-If you need to remove codes, highlight the piece of text, right-click and select **Uncode**.
+    - **Removing code:** If you need to remove codes, highlight the piece of text, right-click and select **Uncode**.
 Select the code you wish to remove your selection from and click **OK**

     <button onclick="toggle('gif7')"> Show / Hide Animation </button>
     <div id="gif7">
     <img src="images\windows instructions\uncode-2.gif" alt="uncoding" style="width:720px;">
     </div>

-    - **Create Node Hierarchies:** As you create more and more nodes, you may start to see a hierarchy of themes emerge.
-You can group nodes into parent or child categories.
-Using the "Impact", "Bariers", and "Solutions" themes, organize your nodes into a hierarchy.
-To do so, first create a new node titled "Barriers".
+    - **Create Code Hierarchies:** As you create more and more modes, you may start to see a hierarchy of themes emerge.
+You can group codes into parent or child categories.
+Using the "Impact", "Bariers", and "Solutions" themes, organize your codes into a hierarchy.
+To do so, first create a new code titled "Barriers".
 Double click the **Codes** icon in the navigation pane to display it in the file list pane.
 Click the **Code** icon in the top ribbon under the **Create** tab.
-In the **New Code** dialogue box that appears, name a new node "Barriers"
+In the **New Code** dialogue box that appears, name a new code "Barriers"

-    - With your nodes list displayed in the file list pane, you can select and then drag and drop the child nodes representing barriers onto the parent node to create a hierarchy.
-Repeat for nodes representing Impacts and Solutions
+    - With your codes list displayed in the file list pane, you can select and then drag and drop the child codes representing barriers onto the parent code to create a hierarchy.
+Repeat for codes representing Impacts and Solutions

         - **Note:** In the Windows version of NVivo, if nothing is selected in the File List Pane, clicking and dragging will select multiple entries.
 If you wish to click and drag one item, you must first click it once to select it and then click and drag it from one location to the next

-    - It can be helpful to group references from all child nodes together under a parent theme.
-To copy the coding from the child nodes to the parent node, in the list view right-click the parent node and select **Aggregate Coding from Children**
+    - It can be helpful to group references from all child codes together under a parent theme.
+To copy the coding from the child codes to the parent code, in the list view right-click the parent code and select **Aggregate Coding from Children**

     <button onclick="toggle('gif8')"> Show / Hide Animation </button>
     <div id="gif8">
     <img src="images\windows instructions\create-hierarchy-2.gif" alt="code hierarchies" style="width:720px;">
     </div>

-    - **Removing Child Nodes:** To remove a child node from a hierarchy, drag the child node to the **Codes** icon in the navigation pane
+    - **Removing Child Codes:** To remove a child code from a hierarchy, drag the child code to the **Codes** icon in the navigation pane

     <button onclick="toggle('gif9')"> Show / Hide Animation </button>
     <div id="gif9">
     <img src="images\windows instructions\undo-hierarchy-2.gif" alt="undo code hierarchies" style="width:720px;">
     </div>

-    - **Viewing node references:** To view all the pieces of text coded at a given node, from the **Codes** list double click the desired node.
+    - **Viewing code references:** To view all the pieces of text coded at a given code, from the **Codes** list double click the desired code.
 This will open up a window in the detail pane with all the references.
         - Time permitting, repeat the above exercise for the "WashingtonPost_2020-02-03.pdf" file, continuing to use and build upon your themes hierarchy

 4. ***Word frequency queries***
+    - Word frequency queries show you the most commonly used words in a document, helping you get an initial sense of key topics and potential codes before you begin coding.
-    - Running a word frequency query can help you establish nodes prior to coding and give you a sense of the content of your file.
+    - Running a word frequency query can help you establish codes prior to coding and give you a sense of the content of your file.
 Click the **Explore** tab in the Top Ribbon, and then click the **Word Frequency** icon
     - The **Word Frequency Criteria** menu opens in a new window.
 Click the **Selected Items...** button to choose which file(s) to search.
 In the dialogue box that appears, select the "WashingtonPost_2020-02-03.pdf" file, then click **OK**
     - In the **Word Frequency Criteria** menu, you can adjust the parameters of your search, including the number of results to display, the minimum word character length for inclusion in the search, and how to group similar words together in the search.
 Click **Run Query** to execute the word frequency calculation.
-How do the results compare with your nodes?
+How do the results compare with your codes?

     <img src="images\windows instructions\win-wrd-freq-menu.png" alt="word frequency query menu" style="width:720px;">